This post may contain affiliate links. Please read our disclosure policy.

 ingredients to make homemade hash browns

-2. Then either grab a box grater or your food processor fitted with the grating disc attachment.
-Shred the potatoes and then transfer them to a large bowl of cold water to keep them from turning brown.
-Use your hands to stir the potatoes around in the water until it becomes cloudy, then drain and repeat.
+Use a box grater or a food processor with the grating disc attachment.
+Shred the potatoes and transfer them to a large bowl of cold water right away to keep them from turning brown.

 potatoes being shredded on a box grater, shredded potatoes in a bowl of cloudy water, shredded potatoes after being rinsed, shredded potatoes on paper towels after being rung out to remove excess water